Mass shootings in the United States: Frequency

 A comprehensive report by USA Today tracked all mass killings from 2006 through 2017 in which the perpetrator willfully killed four or more people.
 For mass killings by firearm for instance, it found 271 incidents with a total of 1,358 victims.

 In October 2018, PLOS One published a study analyzing 100 mass shootings from the Mother Jones database from January 1982 to May 2018 to evaluate whether mass shootings became more common in the United States over the preceding three decades.
 It found that mass shootings had steadily increased.
 However, some researchers dispute whether the frequency of mass shootings is increasing due to differences in research methods and differences in the criteria used to define events as mass shootings.

 In 2018 The Washington Post recorded 163 mass shootings in the United States between 1967 and June 2019.
 Mother Jones recorded 140 mass shootings between 1982 and February 2023.

-Under the Everytown for Gun Safety definition ("any incident in which four or more people are shot and killed, excluding the shooter") there were an average of 463 mass shootings in the U.S. each year from 2015 to 2022.
+Under the Everytown for Gun Safety definition ("any incident in which four or more people are shot and wounded or killed, excluding the shooter") there were an average of 463 mass shootings in the U.S. each year from 2015 to 2022.
 The report found that: "In nearly all mass shootings over this period, the shooter was an adult man who acted alone.
 Thirty-two percent of mass shooters, or 92 shooters, ended with the perpetrator committing suicide, and another 24 shooters were killed by responding law enforcement.
 The remaining 145 mass shooters were taken into custody by law enforcement, while the outcomes and identities of 23 remain unknown."
 In 2022, the Violence Project of the National Institute of Justice recorded 185 mass shootings from 1966 to December 2022.
 A 2023 report published in The Journal of the American Medical Association (JAMA) covering 2014 to 2022, found there had been 4,011 mass shootings in the US.